 You should not share dishes, drinking glasses, cups, eating utensils, towels, bedding, or other items with other people in your home.
 After using these items, you should wash them thoroughly with soap and water or use a dishwasher/washing machine.

 Clean household surfaces regularly

-If sharing in a household or facility, All "high-touch" surfaces, such as counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables, should be cleaned at least once a day wearing disposable gloves.
+If sharing in a household or facility, all "high-touch" surfaces, such as counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables, should be cleaned at least once a day wearing disposable gloves.
 Apply a household disinfectant or diluted bleach solution.
-To make a bleach solution at home, add 1 tablespoon of bleach to 4 cups of water.
 Ensure you follow the safety instructions on the bottle.